 Taking this preliminary action will simplify the subsequent cleaning process.
 Moisten a cloth or sponge with water and a small quantity of mild dish soap.
 Wring out excess water to avoid dripping.
 Gently wipe down the heating element to remove grease and grime buildup.

-Utilize a dry, clean cloth or a piece of paper towel to wipe the heating element, ensuring its thorough dryness before reconnecting the electric grill to the power source.
+Utilize a dry, clean cloth or a paper towel to wipe the heating element, ensuring its thorough dryness before reconnecting the electric grill to the power source.
 Moisture could cause electrical issues if not dried properly.

 Tips